elypia/docker-alexis-discord/README.md

 I'm a Discord chatbot that provides ample functionality for Discord guilds through utitlities and integrations with third-party services and games.

+This repository puts me in a little container so I can easily be sent around and ran on any system.
+If you want to see my chatbot code then you'll want to the [Alexis] repository!

 ## Getting Started
-We recommend starting out by using our official image in a Docker Compose file.
+You should start out by using our official image in a docker-compose file since that'll be easier to maintain.

-**It's strongly recommended to specify a version number, do not use the `latest` image as Alexis may be updated frequently and produce incompatabilities or configuration changes.**
+**It's strongly recommended to specify a version number, don't use `latest`; I can get updates frequently and have breaking changes or new configurations.**

 ```yml
 version: "3.8"